JasonL888/TeachingTools/README.md

 # TeachingTools
 Tools for online teaching

+> In case you have security or privacy concerns, rest assured:
+> - tools
+>   - runs ONLY on your local browser
+>   - do NOT
+>       - store the files uploaded to any backend
+>       - track or upload any personal details

 ## IceBreaker Introduction App
 Intent is for Instrutor to get each of trainee to introduce themselves and user the app to show